PPSantos/github.io/content/posts/concentrability-coeficients-max-ent-exploration/index.md

 ##### Acknowledgments

+Pedro P. Santos thanks Francisco Melo, Diogo Carvalho and Jacopo Silvestrin for comments provided on an early version of this blog post.
 Pedro P. Santos thanks Prof. João Xavier for the feedback provided during the project of the non-linear optimization course at IST, which addressed some of the topics covered in this blog post.

 ---